 Coverage error occurs when members of a target population are omitted, duplicated, or wrongly included in a sample frame.
 For example, because APAIS interviewers cannot sample private access sites, anglers who fish from private access sites are by necessity omitted from the APAIS sample frame.
-The use of data from public access sites to calculate recreational catch, therefore, rests on the assumption that anglers who fish from private sites.
+The use of data from public access sites to calculate recreational catch, therefore, rests on the assumption that anglers who fish from public sites have the same average catch per angler trip as those who fish from private sites.